Wednesday, September 09, 2009

 Several farm organizations and US Representatives have expressed their concern about the fee structure:

-Representative Sam Farr (D-California), during a
+Representative Sam Farr (D-California), during a committee hearing, said this:

 "I have deep concerns ... about the fee structure in the measure, which would charge a farm family making jams or syrup or cheese the same fee as a processing plant owned by a multinational corporation employing hundreds or thousands or workers.
 This strikes me as not only unfair but contrary to federal farm policy that has encouraged small and mid-sized family farms to get into small scale value-added enterprises to survive economically.
 I am seeking an assurance ... that a more progressive fee structure will be found that does not inhibit our farm families from taking advantage of new markets."